qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

   :align: center

-Now to run the Ramsey sequence, you would need to run this looping over the ``t`` parameter of the ``Wait`` gate.
-Which would give a different `Z` axis height projection for each wait time (sinusoidally).
+To run the Ramsey sequence, you would need to loop over the ``t`` parameter of the ``Wait`` gate.
+This will produce a different `Z` axis height projection for each wait time, resulting in a sinusoidal pattern.

-To do so, since the parameter is inside the Qibo circuit, you will need to use Qibo own ``circuit.set_parameters()`` method, putting the parameters you want to set in the order they appear in the circuit construction:
+Since the parameter is inside the Qibo circuit, you will need to use Qibo own ``circuit.set_parameters()`` method, putting the parameters you want to set in the order they appear in the circuit construction:

 .. note::